 33. Wasp crackers, Japan

-If you’re looking for a unique snack to try while you’re in Japan, why not try wasp crackers?
-These crackers are made by boiling wasps in soy sauce and then drying them.
+If you’re looking for a unique snack while in Japan, why not try wasp crackers?
+These crackers are made by boiling wasps in soy sauce and drying them.

 34. Camel burger, Morocco

-Fez is a medieval city in Morocco that appears to be frozen in time.
+Fez is a medieval city in Morocco that appears frozen in time.
 It is one of the major African attractions in the area and it provides travelers with an opportunity to see what life was like centuries ago.
-Many travelers get lost on these narrow streets, so ideally choose a local guide for navigation purposes.
+Many travelers get lost on these narrow streets, so ideally, choose a local guide for navigation.

-A popular food item in Morocco is camel meat; it’s high protein and low fat, making it great for those looking to lose weight or stay healthy!
-Camel meat represents iron and zinc as well which are essential minerals needed by our bodies.
+A popular food item in Morocco is camel meat; it’s high in protein and low in fat, making it great for those looking to lose weight or stay healthy!
+Camel meat also represents iron and zinc, which are essential minerals our bodies need.
 You can find camel burgers being sold all over Fez.
-If you’re feeling adventurous, camel meat is definitely a weird food worth trying while you’re in Morocco.

 35. Mopane worms, South Africa